retypeapp/retype/components/card.md

 ### Compact

 Use `compact` for a smaller card that flows inline with other compact cards.
 Compact cards do not render an `image`, `kicker`, or `footer`.
-When `text` is overridden, it is rendered as plain text, whereas the default and `vert` cards will render basic markdown sysntax.
+When `text` is overridden, it is rendered as plain text, whereas the default and `vert` cards will render basic markdown syntax.

 ```md
 [!card compact](/guides/getting-started.md)